-As part of the Victorian Government’s AU$2.4 billion initiative to improve public rail safety, the Level Crossing Removal Authority will oversee the removal of 50 dangerous and congested level crossings are being removed across Melbourne.
+As part of the Victorian Government’s AUD2.4b (NZD2.5b) initiative to improve public rail safety, 50 dangerous and congested level crossings are being removed across Melbourne.
 The Caulfield to Dandenong project removed nine of these level crossings on the Cranbourne to Pakenham Line as well as:

-- Rebuild five train stations along the line with new modern facilities (Carnegie, Murrumbeena, Hughesdale, Clayton and Noble Park stations)
+- Rebuilt five train stations along the line with new modern facilities (Carnegie, Murrumbeena, Hughesdale, Clayton and Noble Park stations)

-- Upgrade signalling and power along 72 km of track
+- Upgraded signalling and power along 72 km of track

-- Create 11 MCGs worth of new public open space
+- Created 11 MCGs worth of new public open space

 Collaborating for Success

-Working as an Alliance, Lend Lease, WSP, CPB Contractors, Aurecon and Metro Trains Melbourne are delivering this project on behalf of the Level Crossing Removal Authority.
-Our role includes the detailed design and construction phase design services.
+Working as an Alliance, Lend Lease, WSP, CPB Contractors, Aurecon and Metro Trains Melbourne delivered this project on behalf of the Level Crossing Removal Authority.
+Our role included the detailed design and construction phase design services.
 For the tender design, we delivered a sustainable, robust and cost-effective solution, using BIM technology to provide visualisations of the project through 3D models.
 By doing so, we created an innovative design that maximised open space.

 - Nine km of new rail